awsdocs/amazon-s3-developer-guide/doc_source/WebsiteEndpoints.md

-# Website Endpoints<a name="WebsiteEndpoints"></a>
+# Website endpoints<a name="WebsiteEndpoints"></a>

 When you configure your bucket as a static website, the website is available at the AWS Region\-specific website endpoint of the bucket\.
 Website endpoints are different from the endpoints where you send REST API requests\.
-For more information about the differences between the endpoints, see [Key Differences Between a Website Endpoint and a REST API Endpoint](#WebsiteRestEndpointDiff)\.
+For more information about the differences between the endpoints, see [Key differences between a website endpoint and a REST API endpoint](#WebsiteRestEndpointDiff)\.

 Depending on your Region, your Amazon S3 website endpoints follows one of these two formats\.
-+ **s3\-website dash \(\-\) Region** ‐ `http://bucket-name.s3-website.Region.amazonaws.com`
++ **s3\-website dash \(\-\) Region** ‐ `http://bucket-name.s3-website-Region.amazonaws.com`
-+ **s3\-website dot \(\.\) Region** ‐ `http://bucket-name.s3-website-Region.amazonaws.com`
++ **s3\-website dot \(\.\) Region** ‐ `http://bucket-name.s3-website.Region.amazonaws.com`

 These URLs return the default index document that you configure for the website\.
 For a complete list of Amazon S3 website endpoints, see [Amazon S3 Website Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_website_region_endpoints)\.

 For your customers to access content at the website endpoint, you must make all your content publicly readable\.
 To do so, you can edit the S3 Block Public Access settings for the bucket\.
-For more information, see [Using Amazon S3 Block Public Access](access-control-block-public-access.md)\.
+For more information, see [Using Amazon S3 block public access](access-control-block-public-access.md)\.
 Then, use a bucket policy or an access control list \(ACL\) on an object to grant the necessary permissions\.
-For more information, see [Setting Permissions for Website Access](WebsiteAccessPermissionsReqd.md)\.
+For more information, see [Setting permissions for website access](WebsiteAccessPermissionsReqd.md)\.

 **Important**
 Amazon S3 website endpoints do not support HTTPS\.
 For information about using HTTPS with an Amazon S3 bucket, see the following: